 Havana is the capital city of Cuba.
 Cuba is an island nation, located in the Caribbean.
 Due to its location, Cuba has beautiful beaches and amazing weather for a resort vacation.
 Basically all the ingredients for a perfect beach getaway.
 But Cuba is so much more then that.
 Especially the capital city of Havana is a unique destination to explore.
 The world knows about the Communist rule, the economic struggles of Cuba and their history, classic cars and the list “sometimes” just stops here.
 On our recent trip to Cuba, we uncovered some interesting side of this country, especially Havana.
-Keep reading to find out the Perfect 3 day Havana Itinerary.
+Keep reading to find out the Perfect 3 days in Havana Itinerary.

 Did we also explore the well-known side of Havana, including vintage cars?
 You will soon find out!

 How to Spend 3 Days in Havana Itinerary : A Havana Cuba Itinerary